lauslim12/Anzu/CONTRIBUTING.md

 # Contributing

+Anzu is completely open source and contribution to this tool is highly encouraged for everyone!
+If you have found any issues during your usage of this program, please submit an issue and I'll go back to you right away.

-In order to contribute to this project, please follow these style guide and workflow.
+In order to contribute to this project as a programmer, please follow these style guide and workflow.

+## Project Structure

+The project is structured as follows (top-level only):

+- `.circleci` for CircleCI pipeline integration.
+- `.github` for repository related files.
+- `auto` for the automatic ping script (CRON).
+- `constants` for Anzu configuration variables.
+- `functions` to store the essential functions.
+- `models` to store NoSQL data models.
+- `responses` to store Anzu's responses.
+- `routes` to process Anzu's commands.
+- `types` for custom types.
+- `utils` for utility functions.

 ## Coding Style Guide